The page has been translated by Gen AI.

 • Auto Provisioning (Auto Provisioning): You can configure and set up an Apache Kafka cluster via the UI.

 • Operation Control Management: Provides a function to control the status of running servers.
-Restart is possible to apply configuration values, along with starting and stopping the cluster.
+In addition to starting and stopping the cluster, restarting is possible to apply configuration values.

-• Providing AKHQ: By providing AKHQ, a tool that can manage Kafka, users can manage and monitor clusters through it.
+• AKHQ Provision: AKHQ, a tool that can manage Kafka, is provided, allowing users to manage and monitor clusters through it.

-• Broker node addition: If expansion is needed to improve cluster performance and stability, you can add nodes with the same specifications as the Broker nodes in use.
+• Add Broker node: If expansion is required to improve the cluster’s performance and stability, you can add nodes with the same specifications as the existing Broker nodes.

-• Parameter Management: Performance improvement and security-related configuration parameters can be set and modified.
+• Parameter management: Performance improvement and security-related configuration parameter setting and modification are possible.

-• Monitoring: CPU, memory, and cluster performance monitoring information can be viewed through the Cloud Monitoring service.
+• Monitoring: CPU, memory, and performance monitoring information can be checked via Cloud Monitoring and Servicewatch.

 Components

-Event Streams provides pre-validated engine versions and various server types in accordance with the open source support policy.
-Users can select and use them according to the scale of the service they wish to configure.
+Event Streams provides pre-validated engine versions and various server types according to the open source support policy.
+Users can select and use them according to the scale of the service they want to configure.

 Engine Version